 Spread a kitchen towel on the counter.
 Use the jar lifter to remove a hot jar from the canner, drain, and place on the towel.
 Keep the remaining jars in the canner, so they stay warm.

 Use tongs and pack the hot apples into the jar.
 Use the canning funnel and ladle to pour the hot syrup over the apples maintaining a 1/2-inch headspace.
 To help prevent siphoning, make sure that the apples are covered with the liquid while allowing for adequate headspace.

-Run the bubble popper through the jars to remove air bubbles.
-Add the lids and process in a water bath canner.
-Let the jars cool, test the seals, label and date the jars, and store in a cool, dark location.
+Adjust the water level so it is covering the jars by two inches, bring the canner to a boil, and process in a boiling water canner for the times indicated in the recipe below.
+Let the jars cool completely, and then test the seals, label, date, and store in a cool, dark location.
 Canned foods are best if eaten within a year and are safe as long as lids remain sealed.